-- Presbytery as a whole may try a judicial case within its jurisdiction (including the right to refer any strictly constitutional issue to a study committee with options listed below), or it may of its own motion commit any judicial case to a commission.
+properly before it, or it may of its own motion commit such a case to a commission.
 Such a commission shall be appointed by the Presbytery from its members other than members of the Session of the church from which the case comes up.
 The commission shall try the case in the manner presented by the Rules of Discipline and shall submit to the Presbytery a full statement of the case and the judgment rendered.
-The Presbytery without debate shall approve or disapprove of the judgment, or may refer, (a debatable motion), any strictly constitutional issue(s) to a study committee.
-In case of referral, the Presbytery shall either dismiss some or all of the specific charges raised in the case or decide the case only after the report of the study committee has been heard and discussed.
-If Presbytery approves, the judgment of the commission shall be final and shall be entered on the minutes of Presbytery as the action.
-If Presbytery disapproves, it shall hear the case as a whole, or appoint a new commission to hear the case again. - 15-4.
-The General Assembly shall elect a Standing Judicial Commission to which it shall commit all matters governed by the Rules of Discipline, except for the annual review of Presbytery records, which may come before the Assembly.
-This commission shall consist of twenty-four (24) members divided into four classes of three teaching elders and three ruling elders in each class.
+The judgment of the commission shall be the decision of the Presbytery, and the statement of the case and judgment printed in its minutes.

+The General Assembly shall elect a Standing Judicial Commission to 15-4. which it shall commit all matters governed by the Rules of Discipline, except for the annual review of Presbytery records, which may come before the This commission shall consist of twenty-four (24) members Assembly. divided into four classes of three teaching elders and three ruling elders in each class.
 Each class shall serve a four-year term and each subsequent Assembly shall declare the Standing Judicial Commission as a whole to be its commission.
 Nominations and vacancies shall be filled according to BCO 14-1(11), with nominations allowed from the floor.
 No person may be elected if there is already a member of the commission from the same Presbytery; but if a person is elected and changes Presbytery, he may continue to serve his full term.
 No person may serve concurrently on the General Assembly's Standing Judicial Commission and any of the General Assembly's permanent committees.